 A greenhouse is a great addition to raised bed gardening, but it’s not a cure-all for your garden bed.
 It comes with some limitations and small obstacles that you should be aware of.

-The biggest limitation is that a raised bed greenhouse won’t grow any plant you want.
+The biggest limitation is that a greenhouse for a raised bed won’t grow any plant you want.
 It will only help the soil reach a certain temperature and humidity, which is completely dependent on where you live.
-Plants that don’t grow in the ground or raised beds in your climate zone aren’t going to do much better in a raised bed greenhouse (sorry, but dragonfruit just isn’t going to grow outdoors in an Idaho winter).
+Plants that don’t grow in the ground or above-ground beds in your climate zone aren’t going to do much better in a greenhouse for a raised bed (sorry, but dragonfruit just isn’t going to grow outdoors in an Idaho winter).
 You’ll need a temperature and humidity-control greenhouse system for that.

 Lastly, any greenhouse system creates a barrier between pollinator and plant.
-If you want to grow fruit, you have to open up the raised bed greenhouse when the plants flower.
+If you want to grow fruit, you have to open up the greenhouse when the plants flower.

 Types of Raised Bed Greenhouses

-There’s a lot of variation in raised bed greenhouse builds, but most are one of two basic structures: hoop houses or cold frames.
-These categories have their benefits and drawbacks, but both are excellent choices for near-year-round gardening.
+There’s a lot of variation in greenhouse builds for a raised garden bed, but most are one of two basic structures: hoop houses or cold frames.
+These categories have their benefits and drawbacks, but both are excellent choices as they’re just what you need for near-year-round gardening.
 Plus, there’s lots of room for creativity!

 We actually have a whole article on raised bed hoop houses, but here’s a quick rundown.
 Hoop houses are typically the cheaper, temporary option.
-They have rounded frames (hoops) that hold up some type of solid cover – usually a thick plastic.
+They have rounded frames (hoops – often PVC hoops) that hold up some type of solid greenhouse cover – usually a thick plastic.
 Hoop houses are a quick DIY project that are easy to put up and take down.
 Because of this, they’re usually only put up when needed.
 Because they’re so temporary, hoop houses rarely have hinges or easy-access openings for aeration.

 Hoop house structures should be made of something easily bent into shape.
 Thin PVC pipe is the most popular choice thanks to its flexibility and ease of use.
-You could also use thick wire, hoop house kits, or even hula hoops!
+You could also use thick wire, PVC hoop house kits, or even hula hoops!
 The cover also needs to be flexible, as well as clear and durable.
+They’re usually affixed to beds via galvanized pipe straps or placed in the ground.

-There are several ways to assemble hoop houses on your raised beds.
+There are several ways to assemble PVC hoop houses or other kinds on your above-ground beds.
 The simplest is to just stick the ends of the hoops into the soil and then cover them.
-If you have wooden raised beds, you can nail the hoops right to the bed exterior.
-Or, for a more permanent solution, you can assemble the hoop house inside the raised beds before filling them with soil (like in the plan we provide here).
+If you have wooden above-ground beds, you can nail the hoops right to the bed exterior and affix them with galvanized pipe straps.
+Or, for a more permanent solution, you can assemble the PVC hoop house inside the raised beds before filling them with soil (like in the plan we provide here).

-Cold frames are the fancier raised bed greenhouses that require some woodworking skills (or a fat wallet).
-They’re attached to the raised beds, often on hinges, making them a permanent part of the garden.
-Cold frames are used year-round and easily opened up as needed.
+A cold frame is the fancier raised garden bed greenhouse that requires some woodworking skills (or a fat wallet).
+They’re attached to the above-ground beds, often on hinges, making them a permanent part of the garden.
+A cold frame is used year-round and is easily opened up as needed to water your bed with a garden hose or for other reasons.
 Also, they’re usually the prettier option with a neat, box design.

-Cold frames typically have a wooden frame lined with high-quality plastic or glass.
+A cold frame typically has a wooden frame lined with high-quality plastic or glass.
 Many are just repurposed windows from home renovations.
 You can easily buy cold frames online or just build one of these 26 free cold frame plans!

-Of course, you don’t have to follow a pre-made greenhouse plan for raised beds.
+Of course, you don’t have to follow a pre-made greenhouse plan for above-ground beds.
 It’s your garden, so feel free to get creative!
-You can blend together ideas to create your own unique raised bed greenhouse.
+You can blend together ideas to create your own unique greenhouse for your raised garden bed.
 Or, you can repurpose something from a thrift store, such as clear storage containers or an empty aquarium.

 Building a Quick, Temporary Greenhouse

 Time is money (or in our case vegetables) so let’s save some by quickly making a greenhouse that’s easy to add to the raised beds.
-This raised bed greenhouse is a simple wooden box frame that can be made in just a few hours.
+This greenhouse for your raised garden bed is a simple wooden box frame that can be made in just a few hours.
 It’s lightweight, so you’ll be able to add it to and remove it from the raised beds as needed.
+It works for raised bed kits and a DIY raised bed too.

 Let’s start by gathering some materials.
 Here’s what you’ll need: